madushag/MyFarm/README.md

 ##### Daily scrum 11/26
 Completed since last meeting:
 - Chris: finished on the local branch the filter of produce
-- Madusha: finishing the location implementation
+- Madusha: finished the location implementation
-- Neha: added the changes for sending emails to the farmers.
+- Neha and Luis : added the changes for sending emails to the farmers.
 - Kelly: updated produce model and pushed changes
-- Shrikant: confirmed stakeholders for Sunday at 7 pm.
+- Shrikanth: confirmed stakeholders for Sunday at 7 pm.

 Will work on next:
-- Chris:
+- Chris: push the changes of the filter produce to production.
 - Madusah: address some of the edge cases; update the label for the produce
-- Neha: make changes
+- Neha and Luis: make changes to email functionality.
 - Kelly: cleanup and adding more tests.
 - Shrikanth: coordinate Sprint Review on Sunday.